Aakash Repeater Courses

 Answer:

 Yes, it is possible for a child to have blood group O if the parents have blood group A and B. If genotypes of the parents are IAi and IBi, then gametes can have one of the genotype from i, IA or IB.
-The child’s genotype will be ii if fertilization of gametes occurs with i; hence the child will have blood group O.
+The child’s genotype will be ii if fertilization of gametes occurs with i and hence the child will have blood group O.

 Question:3